Written by Zoë Howie on 21 / 11 / 2024

 So, here’s our guide to where is where and what is what... just to clear up any confusion and get you heading in the right direction on your gap year travels.

 Sabah, Borneo’s most northern province, is also known as the ‘tropical paradise’.
-Of course, this is understandable with jungle forests stretching down to vibrant corals that exist in the shadow of high-peaked mountains.
+Of course, this is not surprising with jungle forests stretching down to vibrant corals that exist in the shadow of high-peaked mountains.
 So it’s easy to see that Sabah is one of the most bio-diverse places on the planet.

 Sabah is also home to the laid back town of Kota Kinabalu - the capital of the the Malaysian state.
 Sitting on the coastline with busy markets in town and a surrounding rainforest, it’s the ideal base for a backpacker on their gap year in Malaysia who’s up for some adventure both in and out of the Kinabalu National Park.